ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the second step matches then the Verifier adds an Endorsement entry to the ACS.
 This endorsement is created from the `environment-map` field in `stateful-environment-record`, the `endv` field from the match detected in the second step and the authority which signed the tag containing the Conditional Endorsement Series Triple.

-#### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-ref-val}
+#### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-se}

-This section describes how a stateful environment is matched against Evidence in the Accepted Claims Set.
+This section describes how a stateful environment is matched against an Accepted Claims Set entry.
 If any part of the processing indicates that the stateful environment does not match then the remaining steps in this section are skipped for that stateful environment.

 A stateful environment consists of an `environment-map` plus a `measurement-map` which are processed separately.